 Doping in Semiconductor Production

+Having defined intrinsic semiconductors, we now turn to the process that makes them technologically useful: doping.
 Doping is commonly used in semiconductor production to introduce impurities into an intrinsic semiconductor so as to modulate its electrical, optical, and structural properties.
-As explained above, doping silicon semiconductors produce the P-type and N-type silicon semiconductors.
-Generally, doped or extrinsic semiconductors may exhibit better electric conductivities than intrinsic semiconductors, in which case, they are called degenerate.
-Let’s dive deeper into the differences between the two.
+As explained above, doping silicon semiconductors produces the P-type and N-type silicon semiconductors.

 P-Type Semiconductor